 Inventory, bunch : 0

 This item was last sold on : 06/18/20

 |Coleman Family Farms||Homepage|

-Research has shown that the essential oil of Anise hyssop has antiviral, antibacterial and anti-inflammatory properties.
-Anise hyssop essential oil contains limonene, a compound that has been found to neutralize stomach acid and promote a healthy digestive tract.
-Anise hyssop has been commercially cultivated for methyl chavicol, a compound in its essential oil.
-Methyl chavicol is used to flavor beverages like root beer, liqueurs, and some perfumes.
+Anise hyssop contains rich essential oils comprised of methyl eugenol, a natural compound providing antiviral, antibacterial, and anti-inflammatory properties.
+The essential oils also contain limonene, a compound found to neutralize stomach acid and promote a healthy digestive tract, and methyl chavicol, a compound used to flavor liquors and beverages like root beer.